-The Standard 2020 meta is in limbo, causing a major drop in price value for Core Set 2020 Magic: The Gathering cards.
+The Standard 2020 meta was in limbo, but thanks to recent Magic: The Gathering bans in Standard the price value for some Core Set 2020 cards is on the rise.

 Following Standard rotation, many of the M20 cards worth money lost value and dropped below $10.
 The result was due to a shift in the Standard meta, primarily toward Simic and Bant decks that could beat Field of the Dead.

 But then there were two major bans in Standard.
 For the first time since the release of Throne of Eldraine, the meta is Standard is thriving.
 And so are certain Core Set 2020 MTG cards.

 The four banned cards in Standard since fall rotation have been Field of the Dead, Oko, Theif of Crowns, Veil of Summer, and Once Upon a Time.
 And since the release of M20, Pioneer was introduced as a new format in Magic and Commander has continued to grow in popularity.